research555/color-matching-clothes-ML/README.md

 ## Disclaimer

 If you decide to use this, you're welcome to do that as long as you give credit where credit is due.
-All code is built upon other code, and honestly, 99.9% of every line of code that you see in my repo can be attributed to StackOverflow.
-In the end, I can't stop you from not crediting me, but as with everything; Remember the human, be nice, and enjoy the code :)
+All code is built upon other code, and honestly, 99.9% of every line of code that you see in all of my repos can be attributed to incredible people at StackOverflow, Reddit, Discord, and Github.
+In the end, I can't stop you from not crediting me, but as with everything; Remember the human, be nice, and enjoy the code. :)